yahoo/bgdocs/doc-site/content/en/jvm/tutorial-1.md

 ### Supplies

-Imagine, for security sake, that we would like to introduce logging into our "Hello, World" program.
+Imagine, for security's sake, that we would like to introduce logging into our "Hello, World" program.

 {{< highlight java "hl_lines=2 5 8 10">}}
 Moment button = e.moment();